 The latter involves grabbing a clean towel and pouring hot water from your faucet over it.
 Apply the towel to those areas you’ll shave or areas where you have especially bad razor burns.
 The goal here is to open your pores for a smoother shave.

-Don’t forget using a gentle soap and conditioner.
+Don’t forget using a gentle soap and conditioner, this is a key step in learning how to avoid razor bumps.
 The soap will clean your skin so there’s no dirt risking further inflammation.
 The conditioner makes your hair soft, thus allowing for any razor/trimmer to glide through it easier.